 Having mom friends or a mom tribe helps to keep you sane.
 They become your people.
 They’re who you call for a middle of the night emergency.
 They help you out at a moments notice because they understand life happens.
 But first, you have to find those people.

-Finding new friends as an adult is not fun.
+Making mom friends in a new city is hard; it’s sort of like dating all over again!
 We are usually set in our ways, and we do not have the time, patience, or energy for mama drama.
 So what’s a girl to do?

 As with anything else, there are always some don’ts that go along with the Do’s.
-Sometimes trying to make new mom friends can even feel like dating!
+Sometimes trying to make new mom friends in a new city can even feel like dating!
 Momma doesn’t have time for that!

 When looking for new friends: